Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 result_{n+1}.a = \alpha_{n+1} \cdot (1-result_n.a)
 $$

-Think about it in the following way: once the first Gaussian has written color with $\alpha_0 = 0.7$, the subsequent Gaussians can only affect the remaining 0.3 of the color.
+Once the first Gaussian has written color with $\alpha_0 = 0.7$, the subsequent Gaussians can only affect the remaining 0.3 of the color.
 The 2nd Gaussian had $\alpha_1 = 0.9$.
-It writes it's color with effective opacity $(1 - 0.7) * 0.9 = 0.27$.
+It writes its color with effective opacity $(1 - 0.7) * 0.9 = 0.27$.
 The 3rd Gaussian can only affect $(1 - 0.7) \cdot (1 - 0.9) = 0.3 \cdot 0.1 = 0.03$ of the output color.
 This repeats till we have gone through all Gaussians that touch this pixel.
-Writing to $result_i.a$ is a convenient way to carry over alpha calculations to next Gaussians.
+Writing to $result_i.a$ is a convenient way to carry over alpha calculations to the next Gaussians.

-At some point the impact of subsequent Gaussians will be negligible.
+At some point, the impact of subsequent Gaussians will be negligible.
 From the paper:

 > "When we reach a target saturation of 𝛼 in a pixel, the corresponding thread stops.
 At regular intervals, threads in a tile are queried and the processing of the entire tile terminates when all pixels have saturated (i.e., 𝛼 goes to 1). (...)
 During rasterization, the saturation of 𝛼 is the only stopping criterion.
 In contrast to previous work, we do not limit the number of blended primitives that receive gradient updates.
 We enforce this property to allow our approach to handle scenes with an arbitrary, varying depth complexity and accurately learn them, without having to resort to scene-specific hyperparameter tuning".